Maintenance of wooden staircases: complete guide

 For those seeking maximum elegance, open staircases offer clean lines and a floating visual effect.
 Models like Knock and Composity combine painted steel structures with beech treads.

-Spiral staircases represent the ideal solution when space is limited but you don't want to give up the warmth of wood.
-The Phola model combines beech treads with a steel structure, available in diameters from 105 to 180 cm.
+Spiral staircases are the ideal solution when space is limited but you don't want to sacrifice the warmth of wood.
+The Phola model combines beech treads with a steel frame, available in diameters from 105 to 180 cm.

 For mezzanines, attics, or secondary connections, space-saving staircases offer maximum efficiency.
-The Mini model requires only 67cm of opening, while Small and Hoop offer alternative configurations for even more reduced spaces.
+The Mini model requires only 67 cm opening, while Small and Hoop offer alternative configurations for even more reduced spaces.

 Rintal wooden staircases represent the perfect balance between the beauty of nature and the efficiency of modern technology.
-Don't let the fear of maintenance deprive you of the warmth of wood: with a microfiber cloth and a few small precautions, your staircase will remain the centerpiece of your home for generations.
+Don't let fear of maintenance deprive you of wood's warmth: with a microfiber cloth and a few small precautions, your staircase will remain your home's centrepiece for generations.

 The basic routine is this: